Insights

 Once BIC EAM has been purchased and activated, all users will be able to access Insights through the Insights menu item in the left menu bar.
 Here you will see a collection of predefined tiles.
 If you click on an Insight within the Matrix and Map sections, the relevant information is displayed and shown in a 2D grid layout.

 By default, the data displayed in the Insight is related to the current day.
 However, it is possible to relate the data to a past date or up to 1 year in the future.
-To change the reference date, click the Reference date option in the Settings tab in the right sidebar, which is displayed by default.
-You can enter the date manually or from the selectable calender.
+To change the reference date, click the Settings option in the Options tab in the right sidebar, which is displayed by default.
+You can enter the date manually or from the selectable calender under the Reference date tab.

 Alternatively, you can adjust the reference date using the timeline at the top of the view.
 The timeline displays years along with a marker for the current day.
 By moving the slider or clicking on the desired time period, you can navigate to the desired reference date, which is also displayed in the Reference date option within the Settings panel in the right sidebar.